flipper-io/flipper/examples/module/README.md

 ```
 The executable code will now be on the attached Flipper device.

-If using FVM the run
+If using FVM then run
 ```
 fvm path/to/module.so
 ```
-Observe the results that FVM returns.
+FVM will now return results in the terminal window.
+These results can be analyzed in order to verify the programming pipleline and ensure that the package is working correctly.

 ## Running